-It either sold well, then new editions were printed, and if it didn’t sell on its first release, that was the end of the book’s life, except for perhaps a few copies that made their way into libraries or second-hand book shops.
+It either sold well and new editions were printed.
+Or if it didn’t sell on its first release, that was the end of the book’s life, except for perhaps a few copies that made their way into libraries or second-hand bookshops.

 Now, though, a book or an ebook can not only be kept on sale indefinitely, it can also be changed, modified, merged or improved at any time.
-The cover can be updated, genre and category listings can be fine tuned or new keyword listings added.
+The cover design can be updated, genre and category listings can be fine-tuned or new keyword listings added.

 While book marketing and promotion are very important factors in helping a book succeed, there are no magical means of making an unpopular book sell well.
 This doesn’t mean that it’s a bad book.

-It’s no secret that book buyers are generally attracted to new releases, and while long tail selling of a book that has a good sales history will produce sales over a long period, this will not happen to a book that didn’t sell well to begin with.
+It’s no secret that book buyers are generally attracted to new releases.
+But long-tail selling of a book that has a good sales history will produce sales over a long period.
+This will not happen to a book that didn’t sell well, to begin with.

 There are many ways to improve a book, so why waste all the time that it took to write?
 Get an editor, get a new cover, re-write the story in a different setting or perhaps, change the characters or the time setting.

 If you have a book that isn’t selling, what action could you take to remedy the situation?
 Do you need to get to work soon on the new and improved version of your book?